iopsystems/rpc-perf/README.md

 Follow the [build instructions](#building-from-source) to build rpc-perf from this repository and take a look at the example configurations in the `configs` folder.
-There you will find some examples on using rpc-perf to test Memcached, Momento, Redis, and Pelikan Segcache.
+There you will find some examples for each of the supported protocols.
 The examples provide a starting point and may need some changes to produce a representative workload for your testing.

 # Building from source